Quick Answer

 The cost advantage is clear.
 At $6 to $14 per hour, offshore agents can be one-third to one-half the cost of nearshore agents.
 For back-office processing, data entry, or non-voice support where accent and cultural alignment are less critical, the savings can be significant with minimal quality trade-off.
 A 100-person data entry team offshore at $8 per hour versus nearshore at $14 per hour saves $1.25 million annually, which is meaningful for high-volume, process-driven work.

 However, for customer-facing voice operations serving US consumers, the challenges are real.
 The 8 to 13 hour time zone gap means real-time collaboration is limited to a narrow window.
 Agent accents and cultural unfamiliarity can affect customer satisfaction.
-And high attrition rates in competitive offshore markets (40 to 80% annually in some regions) create ongoing training costs and quality inconsistency.
+And high call center attrition rates in competitive offshore markets (40 to 80% annually in some regions) create ongoing training costs and quality inconsistency.
 At the high end, 80% attrition on a 50-seat team means replacing 40 agents a year, each requiring 3 to 6 weeks of training before they contribute.
 That constant churn means roughly 15 to 20% of your offshore team is in training at any given time.

 The management overhead of offshore operations is also higher.
 You cannot simply pick up the phone at 2 PM Eastern and get your offshore team lead on the line.
 Communication becomes asynchronous by default, which slows down issue resolution, process changes, and quality calibration.